-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR ON EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSAL 2.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1, FOR PROPOSALS 2 AND 3, AND FOR ONE YEAR FOR PROPOSAL 4.

-1. PROPOSAL Election of three Class II directors to our board of directors, each to serve until the 2026 annual meeting of stockholders: YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

-FOR WITHHOLD -

-1.01 Alexander Cumbo FOR

-1.02 Michael MacLean FOR

-1.03 Sheila Mikhail, J.D.
-FOR

-- FOR AGAINST 505

-2. Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
-FOR

-Note: To consider and act upon other such business as may properly come before the meeting or any adjournment thereof.
+BOARD OF DIRECTORS PROPOSAL Your VOTE RECOMMENDS 1.
+Election of two Class III directors to our board of directors, each to serve until the 2027 annual meeting of stockholders.
+1.01 Burt Adelman, M.D.
+FOR WITHHOLD FOR 1.02 Sekar Kathiresan, M.D.
+FOR 2.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+FOR AGAINST ABSTAIN FOR 3.
+Approval, on an advisory basis, of the compensation paid to our named executive officers.
+FOR 4.
+Approval, on an advisory basis, of the frequency of future advisory votes on the compensation paid to our named executive officers.
+1YR 2YR 3YR ABSTAIN 1 YEAR NOTE: To transact other business properly brought before the Annual Meeting or any adjournment or postponement thereof.
 Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
 If held in joint tenancy, all persons should sign.
 Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy Card.
+Corporations should provide full name of corporation and title of authorized officer signing the Proxy Card. management unsufficial Colonial Colonia

+Signature (if held jointly)

+Date

+Date